 Thanks to excellent build quality, this is also the Formula 1 car of game controllers.
 Finely tuned, expensive, and precise, the Razer Raiju Tournament Edition is a handset designed to perform.
-However, the asking price (roughly $160 / £149.99) is arguably too high for anyone but the most dedicated eSports player.
+That makes it a front-runner as one of the best PS4 controllers.
+However, the asking price (roughly $160 / £150) is arguably too high for anyone but the most dedicated eSports player.

 Specifically, two are positioned at the back of the handset where your middle fingers sit (replacing X and O on default mode) while two more are nestled within easy reach of the L2 and R2 triggers (defaulting to ∆ and ⃞ respectively).
 These remove the need for face buttons altogether; users are able to keep their thumbs on the sticks and their index fingers on the triggers at all times to increase response time.
 It’s a similar story with the much-touted ‘Hair Trigger Mode’.
 Two switches lock L2 and R2 so you don’t have to press as hard to get a response.

 It’s easy to change what these buttons do, too.
 The companion app syncs to your controller via Bluetooth and provides a simple, user-friendly interface to swap things around.
 What’s more, you can set up quick-select profiles and even alter the level of rumble on each side of the controller.
 When combined with wired or wireless play on both PS4 and PC, the Raiju Tournament Edition is a simple yet versatile piece of kit.

-Longtime PS4 fans may find this difficult to adjust to, but it’s a small complaint in the grand scheme of things: the Raiju Tournament brings to the table a comforting weight, textured grips, and deeply satisfying, tactile buttons that click with each press.
+Longtime PS4 fans may find this difficult to adjust to, but it’s a small complaint in the grand scheme of things; the Raiju Tournament brings to the table a comforting weight, textured grips, and deeply satisfying, tactile buttons that click with each press.
 Meanwhile, there’s a pleasant bounce to the triggers as the controller gently pushes back against your fingers.
 The Raiju Tournament’s a premium product, and - as per the Nacon Revolution Unlimited - you’re reminded of that fact every time you use it.

 This is the case with its smooth, responsive sticks as well.
 While the concave tops aren’t as grippy as they should be, it’s not a failing that’ll bother you much when playing.
 I quickly forgot about the issue because it didn’t negatively impact on performance.

 You can also do more simultaneously.
 For example, you can still aim with the right stick while jumping out of danger or hitting the crouch button.
 Even though it’s not going to revolutionise how you play, it’ll give you a welcome edge all the same.
 We’re talking a hair’s breadth of difference here, but in a firefight that’s what separates diving behind cover and being turned into a human pincushion.

 This is true of Hair Trigger Mode as well, albeit to a less noticeable degree.
 Pro players will appreciate it in the same way they’ll enjoy the ease of programming new layouts via the companion app.